dbcook/cave-servo/README.md

 * Slewing at 5˚/sec or more and go-to operation
 * Level shifters to drive 5V signals to any step/dir servos
 * Two spare stepper channels for focuster and field de-rotator
-* Time and location from an Adafruit Ultimate GPS module
+* Time and location from an Adafruit Ultimate GPS module with external active antenna
 * WiFi connectivity with an external antenna
 * V-Lock AC power cord that won't come unplugged if someone trips over it
-* Multiple 12V accessory connectors
+* Four 5V/12V accessory connectors to support numerous USB and 12V accessories
 * Power meter on the servos with "dark mode" display disable
 * An all-analog ST4 style motion hand paddle with a rate control for vintage style operation
-* CPU and wifi module programmable from the front panel
+* CPU module programmable from the front panel
 * Electronics housed in a Seahorse SE540 weatherproof case.
 The system will have good moisture resistance even with the lid open, and excellent resistance with the lid closed.
-* Near silent cooling fan with speed control
+* Near silent high end computer cooling fan with speed control

 Progress thus far:

 * Control system design based on Howard Dutton's OnStepX software and MaxPCB4 board is complete.
-* Nearly all parts acquired
+* Two MaxPCB4 boards built
 * Detailed CAD model made of the Byers 9" drive spring loaded worm block.
-* Construction of the case and wiring of the electronics is well along.
+* Construction of the case and wiring of the electronics complete except for debugging.
 * Servo cables built (a bit difficult due to hybrid wire gauges)
 * Firmware compiling capability on my computers verified